Dallas grand jury to examine police officer's fatal shooting of neighbor

 Jean’s family attorney, S. Lee Merritt, said that a local service is planned for Jean on Thursday and his remains would be sent to his family’s home in the Caribbean.

-Reporting by Gabriella Borter, Peter Szekely, Rich McKay and Steve Gorman; Editing by Cynthia Osterman
+Reporting by Gabriella Borter, Peter Szekely, Rich McKay and Steve Gorman; Editing by Cynthia Osterman and Grant McCool